On sale now

 Paid-up Members and Friends should have received their copies in the post by the end of September.
 You may purchase copies this October at the Logs at the Scillonian Club, St Mary’s and the Turk’s Head, St Agnes.

-2022 Review Highlights:
+2023 Review Highlights:

 • Comprehensive annual reports on:

-• bird ringing, colour-ring sightings and seabird monitoring
+• bird ringing and colour-ring sightings

 • cetaceans and other sea creatures